 Between my start and finish airports I passed over bridges, through little villages, down the famous 30A stretch, sand dunes and most importantly, for almost all of it, I had the beach by my side.
 I had a great time.

-How to Plan this
+How to plan this Emerald Coast road trip

 The Emerald Coast stretches from Pensacola to Panama City Beach.
 Along the way you can pop into destinations like Destin and Miramar Beach easily.